-AUSTRALIAN ACCOUNTING STANDARDS - INCONSISTENCY
+AUSTRALIAN ACCOUNTING STANDARDS - INCONSISTENCY Land under control

 In accordance with Local Government (Financial Management) Regulation 16(a)(ii), the City was required to include as an asset (by 30 June 2013).
 Crown Land operated by the local government as a golf course, showground, racecourse or other sporting or recreational facility of State or Regional significance.